mousetail/Byte-Heist/doc/Intro_to_Code_Golf.md

 ### JavaScript (Deno/Node) Specific

 - [Tips for Golfing in JavaScript on Code Golf Stack Exchange](https://codegolf.stackexchange.com/questions/2682/tips-for-golfing-in-javascript) - A lot of tips but many are low quality
-- [JavaScript on the code.golf wiki](https://code.golf/wiki/langs/javascript) - A handful of descent quality tips, some are code.golf specific
+- [JavaScript on the code.golf wiki](https://code.golf/wiki/langs/javascript) - A handful of decent quality tips, some are code.golf specific

 Deno will probably be removed from the site at some point.

 ### C Specific

-C being ancient means there is a lot of tips online but very scattered.
+C being ancient means there are many tips online, but they're very scattered.
 It pays to do some research.

 - [Tips for golfing in C on Code Golf Stack Exchange](https://codegolf.stackexchange.com/questions/2203/tips-for-golfing-in-c) - Many answers, mostly low quality
-- [C on the code.golf wiki](https://code.golf/wiki/langs/c) - Byte Heist uses the same TCC compiler as code.golf uses so tips regarding it's idiosyncrasies should apply here too.
+- [C on the code.golf wiki](https://code.golf/wiki/langs/c) - Byte Heist uses the same [TCC](https://bellard.org/tcc/) compiler as code.golf, so tips regarding its idiosyncrasies should apply here too.

 ### Rust Specific

-Golfing in Rust is less popular so there are less resources available, but there is also more opportunity to invent new tricks yourself.
+Golfing in Rust is less popular, so there are fewer resources available.
+However, this means you have the opportunity to invent new tricks yourself.

-- [Tips for golfing in Rust on Code Golf Stack Exchange](https://codegolf.stackexchange.com/questions/74096/tips-for-golfing-in-rust) - For Rust, the tips on Code Golf Stack Exchange seem to actually be descent quality
+- [Tips for golfing in Rust on Code Golf Stack Exchange](https://codegolf.stackexchange.com/questions/74096/tips-for-golfing-in-rust) - For Rust, the tips on Code Golf Stack Exchange seem to actually be decent quality
 - [Rust on the Code.golf wiki](https://code.golf/wiki/langs/rust) - The top section is code.golf specific but the "Random Tips" are helpful on Byte Heist
 - [Iterator Trait on Rust Docs](https://doc.rust-lang.org/std/iter/trait.Iterator.html) - Most Rust golfing comes down to choosing the correct method on the Iterator trait, so knowing all of them is quite helpful.

 ### Kotlin Specific

-I do not actually know much about golfing in Kotlin so of someone is willing to fill out this section that would be helpful.
+I do not actually know much about golfing in Kotlin, so if someone is willing to help [fill out](https://github.com/mousetail/Byte-Heist/edit/master/doc/Intro_to_Code_Golf.md) this section, that would be helpful.

 ### TinyAPL specific